rsmets/bot0x-cli/README.md

 ### Shell Alias Integration (Advanced)

-You can enable first-class shell aliases for all your `botox` commands—just like the GitHub CLI—using the built-in `alias` command.
+You can enable first-class shell aliases for all your `botox` commands — just like the original [github-copilot-cli][copilot-cli], which this project drew [inspiration][builder-blog] from — using the built-in `alias` command.

 **To make aliases available in every shell session, add this line to your `.zshrc`, `.bashrc`, or similar shell profile:**